loyjoy/academy/analytics/kpi/kpi.md

 Number of customers that successfully went through a participation module.
 The participation module is mostly used for raffles.
 In this case it counts the unique users, that participated in the raffle.

 #### New customers*
-Number of customers who have entered their e-mail address in the e-mail module.
+Number of customers who have entered their mail address in the email module.

 #### Asked for Web push
 Number of customers who were asked for a web push opt-in.